-Renting a car is an option we wouldn’t advise.
+Renting a car is an option we would not advise.
 The traffic in Lisbon can be chaotic, parking is very limited, the traffic signs can be misleading and you may find yourself wasting hours looking for directions.

-Either sailing into the River Tejo or sailing away from Lisbon, you will see that the Great Metropolitan Area of Lisbon occupies the sloping hills rising from the north bank of the river and along the Atlantic Coast.
+Either sailing into the River Tejo or away from Lisbon, you will see that the Great Metropolitan Area of Lisbon occupies the sloping hills rising from the north bank of the river and along the Atlantic Coast.
 But the core of the city is really much smaller.
-After all, in this capital with close to 3 million inhabitants, only 600 thousand live in the old city itself.
+After all, in this capital with close to 3 million inhabitants in its metropolitan area, only less than 600,000 live in the city itself.

-Terreiro do Paço has been embracing the visitors to the city for centuries and is the ideal place to start a tour of Lisbon.
+Terreiro do Paço, the majestic square by the river has been embracing visitors to the city for centuries and is the ideal place to start a tour of Lisbon.
 Here you will find a Tourist Office, the stops for Sightseeing Tour Buses and for the Historical Trams that will take you up and downhill through narrow streets for a memorable 45-minute ride.

 The statue of King Joseph I on horseback stands in the middle of the square as a guardian of the city.
-During his reign, in 1755, Lisbon was hit by a devastating earthquake (followed by a tsunami and a fire), which destroyed most of the city and the old Royal Palace that once stood here.
+During his reign, Lisbon was hit by a devastating earthquake, in 1755.
+The earthquake was followed by a tsunami and a fire, which destroyed most of the city and the old Royal Palace that once stood on the Terreiro do Paço.

 Photo © IQCruising

-The Baixa used to be the main shopping district of Lisbon, but as the city expanded it is now on the way uphill to Bairro Alto that you will find the best of high-end shops
+The Baixa (downtown in Portiguese) used to be the main shopping district of Lisbon, but as the city expanded it is now on the way uphill to Bairro Alto that you will find the best of high-end shops

-Reaching Largo do Chiado it becomes obvious why the outdoor sitting of two coffee shops become so popular - to have a rest, before venturing up to visit one of the most interesting churches in Lisbon – Igreja de S. Roque.
+Reaching Largo do Chiado it becomes obvious why the outdoor sitting of two coffee shops become so popular.
+These are ideal fro cruise travelers to have a rest, before venturing up to visit the Igreja de S. Roque one of the most interesting churches in Lisbon.
 After this church, don’t miss the view from Miradouro de S. Pedro de Alcantara.

 From here you can take the Elevator da Gloria to go down to Restauradores or walk back.
-Another tip: instead of walling up to Chiado, take the elevator up and then walk down.
+Another tip: instead of walking up to Chiado, take the elevator up and then walk down.

 To the right of Terreiro do Paço you can see the castle towering above the entire city.
-The walk to the castle is steep at times, so, the best way to explore the castle district is to take the Tram up as close as possible to the castle and then walk down to visit the church of S. Vicente de Fora and the Lisbon Cathedral.
+The walk to the castle (St George's Castle) is steep at times.
+The best way for cruise travelers to explore the castle district is to take the tram up as close as possible to the castle and then walk down to visit the church of S. Vicente de Fora and the Lisbon Cathedral.